Chicken Katsu Curry

 - stirring spoon or spatula

-- three shallow bowls
+- shallow bowls

 - large frying pan